allenyin/allen_wireless/myopen_multi/headstage2_firmware/README.txt

 intan_test_setup2.asm: Tests the intra-amp performance.
 Records a set number of periods from all 32 channels of a fixed amp, save to memory in A1 (0xFF904000).
 Results include Intan-setup responses.
 Plot the result using plot_memdump.py.

-firmwware3.asm: Built off firmware2.asm, but integrate in radio communication with gtkclient.
+radio_basic.asm: Built off firmware2.asm, but integrate in radio communication with gtkclient.